 2. Why go sulfate-free?

 People with very sensitive skin might have negative reactions to sulfates.
 It can cause skin irritation and itching for some people.
 Those with dyed hair also use low-sulfate or the best sulfate free shampoo for color treated hair to help retain their color.
-One of the best sulfate free shampoo and conditioner products out there is the Nexxus New York Salon Care Assure Rebalancing Shampoo and Nexxus New York Salon Care Color Assure Rebalancing Conditioner.
+One of the best sulfate free shampoo and conditioner products out there is the Nexxus Color Assure Rebalancing Shampoo and Nexxus Color Assure Rebalancing Conditioner.
 This duo works well to clean and nourish your hair while also protecting your color from fading.